MarcinPolewski/Projekt-Intel-x86-64-find-marker/README.md

 # Task
-Find a bitmap a marker of given proportions using RISC-V assembly language.
+Find a bitmap a marker of given proportions using x86-64 assembly language.
 Print to console row and column of the point, where lines cross.
 Marker is an "L", rotatet by 90 degrees to the right.

 ### Bitmap parameters:
 - height: 240px